UnlikePaladin/paladins-furniture/README.md

 ## License

-Paldin's Furniture Mod is licensed under GNU LGPLv3, a free and open-source license.
+This mod is licensed under GNU LGPLv3, a free and open-source license.
 For more information, please see the [license file](LICENSE).